 Please save the date and join us for Research Matters on April 22, 2020.
 Brown community, alumni, faculty, staff, and all students are invited to attend.

-We’re looking for 5-minute talks on research projects by Brown University doctoral and master’s students.
+Graduate students: Be a speaker for Research Matters 2020.
+Tell us why your research matters!
+We are looking for 5-minute talks on research projects by Brown University doctoral and master’s students.
 The talks are for a general audience.

 - Application submission.
-Nominees are invited to apply through submission of research and talk description and short video of themselves presenting their scholarship (no more than 5 minutes in length) by September 19.
-(Applicants are encouraged to read “Speaker Tips”)
+Graduate students (no nomination required) are invited to apply with a submission of their research and talk description and short video of themselves presenting their scholarship by February 17, 2020.
+(Applicants are encouraged to read Speaker Tips.)